mako34/authguidance.basicloadtest/README.md

 ### Overview

-* A simple Node JS console app to get access tokens and call the API concurrently
+* A simple Node JS console app to get access tokens and call our APIs concurrently

 ### Prerequisites